 They can demonstrate their skills and knowledge by completing a number of online assignments.
-The NEDP can be completed at home and the program’s flexibility also enable students with busy schedules to be successful.
+The NEDP can be completed at home, and the program’s flexibility also enables students with busy schedules to be successful.

 The program doesn’t involve any classes, and students will meet personally with NEDP advisors for one hour every 1 or 2 weeks to review and discuss their progress.
 In New York, the state’s Department of Education will award the NY High School Equivalency Diploma to students who have completed the NEDP.

 In Maryland, NEDP applicants need to be Maryland residents, at least 18 years old, not signed up for a school program, and not already have a secondary education degree.
 They also need to complete the TABE placement test at an NEDP site and attain sufficient scores.